StephanAkkerman/binance-data/README.md

-# BinanceData
+# Binance Data
-BinanceData is a simple Python script that lets you fetch data using their API.
+binance-data is a simple Python script that lets you fetch data using their API.
 You don't need to have an account to make this work.
 Using `fetchData(symbol, amount, timeframe, as_csv, file_name)` returns a Pandas DataFrame readible by TensorTrade consisting of the most up to date data of Binance.

 ## How to use